Saatvik1/Fishbit/README.md

 ## Data Analysis / EDA
 * ~~Write a basic univariate analysis report.~~
-* Formulate a plan, and outline North Star metrics (initial ones, to get a sense of my current situation, then perform stat analysis to select important metrics)
+* ~~Formulate a plan and outline North Star metrics (initial ones, to get a sense of my current situation, then perform stat analysis to select important metrics)~~
+* Execute plan and continuously edit/add to it.
-* Formulate a plan for SQL and pandas analysis of data, for recreatability...
+* Formulate a plan for SQL and pandas data analysis, for recreatability...

 # Progress